 Are you curious about cloud computing?
 You can use multiple servers to manage your site, rather than having your site situated on one server.
 The demand for cloud services is therefore high.

-If you wanna have an idea on Shared Vs Cloud hosting, you must know what are the merits and demerits of the web hosting plan.
+If you wanna have an idea about Shared Hosting Vs Cloud hosting, you must know what are the merits and demerits of the web hosting plan.

 Advantages of Shared Hosting

 Shared hosting offers numerous benefits.
 Here are some of the basic features of shared hosting:

 The most cost-effective hosting solution is shared hosting.
 Many people contribute to the costs of the server, so the hosting company’s costs are shared between them.

 You can expect to pay over $100 for the cheapest plan, while the most basic plan costs around $30- $100 a year for premium plans with unmetered disk space, unlimited bandwidth, and unlimited websites.

 2. It’s flexible